Understanding Implicit Bias Research and Its Implications

 - Rising Above Cognitive Errors by JoAnn Moody

 - Gender Bias in Academe: An Annotated Bibiliography of Important Recent Studies by Danica Savonick and Cathy N. Davidson

 2. It is recommended that the search committee discuss the implicit bias research and related search committee strategies during the first search committee meeting before reviewing applicants to reinforce these concepts and their implications for the committee’s procedures.
-Search Committee Chairs are encouraged to contact their college Diversity Liaisons who can help facilitate these discussions and can suggest additional training resources.
+Search Committee Chairs are encouraged to contact Courtney Bryant who can help facilitate these discussions and can suggest additional training resources.

 3. Developing ground rules for the committee’s work can be quite helpful to set the tone for following procedures consistent with the implicit bias research.
 For example, the search committee chair is encouraged to consider a combination of the following:

 - Engage all committee members in participating actively and maintain a climate where diversity can be discussed.

 - Discuss evaluation criteria prior to evaluating applicants and periodically throughout review to avoid shifting the criteria based on particular candidates.